-Director of Research at Inserm in charge of the Priority Research Program on Antibiotic Resistance, France
+Director of Research at Inserm, assisting the President on international cooperation and in charge of the Priority Research Program on Antibiotic Resistance, France

-Dr Marie-Paule Kieny is Director of Research at Inserm (Paris, France), in charge of the Priority Research Program on Antibiotic Resistance initiated by France in 2019 as part of the Investment Program for the Future.
+Dr Marie-Paule Kieny is Director of Research at Inserm (Paris, France), where she assists the President on international cooperation and is in charge of the Priority Research Program on Antibiotic Resistance .
 She also represents France on the Management Board of the Joint Programming Initiative on Antimicrobial Resistance, JPIAMR.

 Between 24 March and 10 July 2020, she was a member of the Research and Expertise Analysis Committee (CARE), set up by President Macron, to advise the government on treatments, vaccines and tests against COVID-19.
 Since June 2020, she chairs the French Scientific Committee on COVID-19 vaccine.

 Besides her responsibilities in France, Marie-Paule Kieny is the Chair of the Board of the Drugs for Neglected Diseases initiative (DNDi, Switzerland) and of the Medicines Patent Pool Foundation (MPPF, Switzerland).
 She is Vice-Chair of the Board of the Global Antibiotic Research and Development Partnership (GARDP, Switzerland), member of the Board of Directors of the Human Vaccine Project (HVP, USA), of Fondation Mérieux (France), and of the Solthis association (France).
 She is an independent non-executive Director of bioMérieux (France).
 She participates in the scientific councils of several organizations active in the field of health.